al3xandr3/al3xandr3.github.io/_posts/2014-06-24-data-analysis-process.md

 - Define timeline for each task, don't let a particular one go on forever.
 Beware of rabbit holes.
 Do a Gantt chart, for example.
 - The implementation should all be focused on the argument (and mockup) defined.
 Should be about trying to find evidence to support the argument claim.
   - Go collect the data, summarize it and confirm it supports the argument claim.
+  - On each step, wrote down the summary of the findings, is a way to clear up the result in the head and to layout next steps, often realizations come from this practice.
+Also good to avoid forgetting all the context, next time we need to look at it.
 - Include Validations steps:
   - Be sure to check the assumptions.
   - After each step, validate is correct (like QE)